zihanzzz/ios_yelp_swift/README.md

 - [x] Prompt user for location permission and base searches on user's current location instead of the default San Francisco.
 - [x] Within the Map View, which shows all the restaurants as pins, user can select/highlight a pin and tap on the "little i" button to go to the detail page for that certain restaurant/business.
 - [x] Improve user experience by showing a loading indicator when querying the Yelp API.
+- [x] Improve user experience by adding expandable table rows for "Distance" and "Sort" by section.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):